palomakop/journal/README.md

 ## run in prod

+i am running my journal instance on a raspberry pi 400 running debian/raspbian.

+this will vary depending on where you host it, but here are the steps i followed for my own reference:
+- burn SD card image for the lastest raspbian (using raspberry pi imager). enabled SSH.
+- booted up the pi plugged into ethernet.

-i haven't done this yet but i plan to run it on debian with nginx and gunicorn.
+i plan to serve it with nginx and gunicorn.

 will put more notes here once i figure out the steps for that.